I. Academic Success Coaching

-The Academic Counselors organize monthly small-group workshops and activities for students which utilize campus and community support services.
+The Academic Success Coaches organize monthly small-group workshops and activities for students which utilize campus and community support services.
 Students get exposure to peer mentoring in these group settings.
 The core areas of focus include the following topics with input each semester from participating students to determine the exact schedule of events:

 - An Opportunity to Work on Social Problems: Students with social needs often benefit from exposure to social stories and role-playing experiences.
 In a safe and supportive small group environment, students can simply express needs and issues – e.g., difficulty communicating with a professor or on a group project, a roommate conflict, a dating situation, etc..
 Then, the group facilitator coordinates with the group to role play these different issues and allows students a safe place to practice working through them.
 These activities also include opportunities to engage socially through movie nights, pizza parties, and other social events and group outings planned by the students.
 These meetings also include short trips to area attractions and events.

 - Recreation: Students benefit from setting aside time for recreation and relaxation.
 In coordination with the Recreation Center, students are given a tour of facilities and learn about campus and community opportunities such as intramural sports, Pilates, yoga, and the benefits of exercise.
 Studies have shown that working out with a partner is an excellent way for these students to work on social interaction issues and garner health benefits.
 Group activities that involve physical recreation can be coordinated.